Jorgelzn/Project-Glass/README.md

-# Project-Glass
+# Visual-Novel

-graphic adventure in python
+visual novel in python

+code at my github: https://github.com/Jorgelzn/Visual-Novel

 you will need to have installed PIL, pygame and tkinter